BlogTalkRadio/Roque/Roque.Service/WorkerUtils/README.worker.md

     roque Information: 0 : Starting...
     roque Information: 0 : Worker example started.
 AppDomain: RoqueWorkers9e8ebbbf-3e06-455e-a3a1-e53f0efc7387

-Note: If you have added Roque Nuget Package to this project building with roque running will fail when trying to overwrite Roque dlls, to avoid that error on project references to Roque assemblies (Roque.Core and Roque.Redis) set Copy Local to false.
+Note: If you have added Roque Nuget Package to this project building with roque running will fail when trying to overwrite Roque dlls, Roque.Worker package sets Copy Local = false for this references on installation to avoid that error.

 ## Deploying as Windows Service